witfyl-ravped/urbit-react-cookbook/README.md

 To test this function start by adding a new channel under the Create Channel heading.

 Verify that it has been added by checking in Landscape.
-You can also test it by selecting it from the "Select a Channel" dropdown selector under the "Send Message" header.
+You can also test it by selecting it from the "Select a Channel" dropdown selector under the "Remove Channels" header.
+Go ahead and select it from this menu and click "Remove Channel."

-Now select your newly added channel from the "Select a Channel" dropdown under the "Remove Channel" header.

 Confirm the pop and then verify the channel has been removed from both the drop down menus and your Landscape tab.